 Add Colors Cautiously

-Start by adding few drops of it and add more only if you feel.
+Start by adding a few drops of it and add more only if you feel.
 Sometimes a single drop is enough.
 If you add color too much, it will become darker, and kids won’t be able to see anything, and your whole effort will lose its purpose.

 Don’t forget to seal the cap with glue to save it from your little one’s curious tiny hands, even if you think that your toddler won’t be able to open it.
 Believe me; it’s a straight disaster.